openlayers/workshop/doc/en/README.md

     npm install

 Now you're ready to start the workshop development server.
-This serves up the workshop documentation in addition to providing a debug loader for the OpenLayers library.
+This serves up the [workshop documentation]({{book.workshopUrl}}/doc/) in addition to providing a module bundler for the OpenLayers library.

     npm start